Physical limnology: Pollution of water

 Microplastics are small pieces of plastic broken down over time.
 As they continue to accumulate in oceans due to insufficient restrictions on trash management, they pollute aquatic ecosystems.
 Nanoparticles (NPs) are also present in waste materials and pose a risk to freshwater ecosystems.
-NPs can affect freshwater food chains as they become absorbed by small planktons, which alter their growth.
+NPs can affect freshwater food chains as they become absorbed by small plankton, which alter their growth.
 The disruptions of lower aquatic trophic levels can affect other trophic levels and lead to alterations in the ecosystem balance.
 Water pollution also comes in the form of medical, agricultural, and industrial waste.
 The introduction of anthropogenic chemicals disrupts the nutrients and natural processes of the aquatic ecosystem.
 One key example is eutrophication caused by increased nutrients from agricultural pollution, which create algal blooms in lakes and streams, increasing water temperature.
-These blooms create a Dead zone (ecology) or hypoxic areas because of the depleted oxygen.
+These blooms create dead zones or hypoxic areas because of the depleted oxygen.
 These changes in water content and quality impact aquatic ecosystem health.